UPDATE: Stolen Car Crash Into Utility Pole Closes Route 17, Fleeing Juveniles Captured

-The crash was part of a series of events that entirely shut down Route 17 between Ramsey and Allendale into and at least partially through the Dec.
+The crash was part of a series of events -- including a pedestrian fatality in Ramsey -- that entirely shut down Route 17 from Lake Street in Ramsey down to East Prospect Street in Waldwick at least partially through the Dec.
 8 morning rush.

 The dark-colored Range Rover and a silver Porsche Panamera, which were both stolen in Wyckoff, were spotted headed east on Route 4, with the Porsche in front, around 4:30 a.m., Paramus Police Chief Robert Guidetti said.